ir-rafio/IJPC-2024-Problemset/Editorial.md

 <details>
 <summary>Solution</summary>

-This is an implementation problem.
-You can solve it using a brute force algorithm:
+This problem can be solved using a brute force algorithm:
 - Traverse the entire board.
 - For each white piece, simulate all of its moves.
 Depending on what type of piece it is, the movement will be different.
 - If a white piece can capture the king in one move, mark it as a candidate attacker.